vsan46/simulation_english_auction/README.md

 The auctioneer starts the bidding at a low opening price or a "reserve price" (the minimum the seller will accept).

-Bidders must place a bid that is higher than the current highest bid.This process continues as long as people are willing to outbid each other.The auction ends when no one is willing to place a new, higher bid.
+Bidders must place a bid that is higher than the current highest bid.

+This process continues as long as people are willing to outbid each other.

+The auction ends when no one is willing to place a new, higher bid.

 The auctioneer typically calls "Going once... going twice... sold!"

+The Winner

-The WinnerThe winner is the last person to have placed a bid.
+The winner is the last person to have placed a bid.
 They are the bidder who was willing to go the highest and was not outbid by anyone else.

 The Price